Remote Sync

 Table 2.
 Behavior following access revocation

-If a user subsequently regains access to a lost channel, then any previously auto-purged documents still assigned to any of their channels are automatically pulled down by the active Sync Gateway when they are next updated — see behavior summary in Table 3.
+If a user subsequently regains access to a lost channel, then any previously auto-purged documents still assigned to any of their channels are automatically pulled down by the active server when they are next updated — see behavior summary in Table 3.

 Table 3.
 Behavior if access is regained